google/tcli/README.md

 file for instructions on customizing for your environment.

-It is hoped that contributors will submit libraries for some of the more popular opensources device accessor methods - notch, rancid and inventory systems - DNS, SQL.
+It is hoped that contributors will submit libraries for some of the more popular open source device accessor methods – notch, rancid and inventory systems – DNS, SQL.

 Once setup for your environment, then the Power Users guide will get you up and running fast!